SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Experimental Results

 Fig.~\ref{fig:2dgscomp} presents a visual comparison between our results and those of 2DGS~\cite{2dgs} on the Synthetic Blender~\cite{mildenhall2021nerf} dataset.
 We provide the error map alongside the ground truth for easier observation.
 It is evident that 2DGS~\cite{2dgs} struggles with reconstructing shape boundaries and abrupt parts.
 For instance, in the ``mic'' model, its wires and brackets are not clearly visible from certain angles, whereas our method addresses these issues effectively.

 Fig.~\ref{fig:comp} demonstrates the visual comparison with 2DGS~\cite{2dgs} and 3DGS~\cite{3dgs}, showcasing the powerful expressiveness of \name.
 For example, in the first row, the \textit{bicycle} example highlights our ability to capture finer details.
 The distant view of the \textit{garden} example in the second row and the \textit{train} in the fourth row emphasize our method's expressiveness of corner cases that appear less common in the training views.
-Additionally, since our method can express more details, we can reduce the smearing effect, as demonstrated by the \textit{leaves} in the fifth row.
+Additionally, since our method can express more details, we can reduce the smearing effect, as demonstrated by the \textit{leaves} in the fifth row. \FF{Nevertheless, since \name \space does not explicitly include an anti-aliasing mechanism, it may still struggle to fully recover very fine high-frequency details in some challenging regions.
+For instance, the distant bushes of the \textit{garden} example, some blur remains compared to the ground truth.}

-Table~\ref{tab:dtu} shows the comparison results between our method and 2DGS~\cite{2dgs} on the DTU~\cite{jensen2014DTU} dataset.
+Table~\ref{tab:psnrOnDataSet} also shows the comparison results between our method and 2DGS~\cite{2dgs} on the DTU~\cite{jensen2014DTU} dataset.
 It should be noted that, following 2DGS~\cite{2dgs}, the DTU~\cite{jensen2014DTU} dataset does not include a test set, so we only report the metrics on the training set.
-It can be seen that our method significantly surpasses 2DGS~\cite{2dgs}.
+It can be seen that our method significantly surpasses 2DGS~\cite{2dgs}. \XR{ Detailed versions of the corresponding tables can be founded in our supplementary materials.}